Skip to content

 Parameter: This method accepts two parameters as mentioned above and described below:

-• data: It is a String, Buffer or Uint8Array instance.
-It is the data which will write to the file.
+• data: It is a String, Buffer, or Uint8Array instance.
+It is the data that will write to the file.

-• encoding: It is a string that specifies the encoding technique, default value is ‘utf8’.
+• encoding: It is a string that specifies the encoding technique, the default value is ‘utf8’.

-Example 1: This example explains how to write operation done to the file that already exists.
+Example 1: This example explains how to write operations done to the file that already exists.

 // Node.js program to demonstrate the